magus0219/icloud-photo-downloader/README.md

 I used to take photos by iPhone and iCloud complains not enough storage space soon.

 After got one NAS(Synology 918+) I started to use Synology Moments/Photo Station to manage my pictures.
 But they still have shortcomings:
-1. Upload only occurs when you open Apps
+1. Uploading only occurs when you open Apps
 2. It may crash if iCloud Photo's metadata have some problems

 So what I what is an automatic and stable background job to backup my photos from iCloud to NAS.